Media-archeology/ma-2001-hehasaheartofgold/README.md

 To run code on the Atari ST, it must be compiled into a .prg format.
 This required a compatible compiler.
 Because I worked on macOS, I needed a Mac-compatible compiler.
 However, most available compilers were designed for Windows, so finding and installing the right one involved many trials and errors.

-Details about installing the compiler are explained in the Guideline section.
+Details about installing the compiler are explained in the Guideline. -> https://wiki.dad.ynh.fr/books/guideline-for-atari-st

 ⸻